cameronhill1/skillofads/index.md

 - You run a relatively simple, profitable, and ethical business
 - You're willing and able to quickly and easily scale once ads are profitable (no major operational ceilings, budget constraints, or red tape) - so we both stand to make good money from our work together
-- You're happy to leave us to do the work and produce results - you're not going to feel uncomfortable with a lack of pretty reports and diagrams, and you certainly don't want 3 calls a week discussing the "benefits" of more likes on your Facebook page.
+- You're happy to leave us to do the work and produce results - you're not going to feel uncomfortable with a lack of pretty reports and diagrams, and you certainly don't want 3 calls a week so we can convince you of the "benefits" of more likes on your Facebook page.

 ## About us

-- We're a small... quality over quantity...
-We value simplicity in all things, so we can focus on can grappling with the complexities of our partners' ads and making them profitable.
+- We're small by design - We value quality over quantity in all things, and we keep things simple so we're able to focus deeply on doing great work for the few, not the many.
-- "T-stacked" abilities - Our founder/principal, Cameron, has worked in most all domains of the customer experience - from grassroots events and awareness-based promotions for major brands like Škoda and VW, to cutting his teeth in cold-calling and door-to-door sales (both for the business and the consumer), and even developing high-end websites and sophisticated marketing funnels (from high-level strategy down to button-clicking and coding), before specializing in digital advertising.
+- "T-stacked" abilities - Before founding, Cameron, our principal, worked in all domains of the customer experience - from grassroots events and awareness-based promotions for major brands like Škoda and VW, to cutting his teeth in cold-calling and door-to-door sales (business and consumer), and even developing high-end websites and marketing funnels (from high-level strategy down to button-clicking and coding), before focusing in on digital advertising.
+- Fundamentals over flash - Technology trends, marketing tactics, and even entire advertising platforms come and go...
+But the fundamentals of business, sales, and human nature (, creativity... these) stay largely the same.
+If you have a firm grasp of the fundamental principles, you can invent your own tactics.
+And if you don't - no chatbot or sneaky ad trickery (acrobatics) could possibly save you.

+(
 - Cameron is currently 23.
 If you're looking for "experience", we're not the agency for you.
 If you want results, we might be able to help.

-## Why you might want to / the

--

-## About you

--

-## About me
+)

+## The typical process

 -